Search

 Grace and Setlock highlighted a collective effort that saw the Eagles defeat Shenandoah Valley 5-2 in a Schuylkill League quarterfinal baseball game Monday at Walter Stump Stadium.

-Grace delivered an RBI single in the top of the first to give the third-seeded Eagles an early lead, and after briefly falling behind, Blue Mountain (13-7) surged back with a pair of runs in the fourth and never looked back.
+Grace delivered an RBI single in the top of the first inning to give the Eagles an early lead, and after briefly falling behind, Blue Mountain (13-7) surged back with a pair of runs in the fourth and never looked back.

-Shenandoah Valley, the Division II runner up, capitalized on two Blue Mountain errors in the third inning to take a 2-1 lead, but the Eagles answered in the top of the fourth.
+Shenandoah Valley, the Division II runner-up, capitalized on two Blue Mountain errors in the third inning to take a 2-1 lead, but the Eagles answered in the top of the fourth.
 Matt Grasso’s RBI single to center tied the game for the Eagles, and Aiden Finn followed with a groundout to second that plated the go-ahead run.

-Blue Mountain tacked on two more in the fifth thanks to back-to-back doubles by Grace and Setlock, widening the gap to 5-2.
+Blue Mountain tacked on two more runs in the fifth inning thanks to back-to-back doubles by Grace and Setlock, widening the gap to 5-2.
 That proved to be enough, as the Eagles’ pitching tandem closed the door over the final three frames.

 Grace finished 3-for-4 with a double, an RBI and a run scored, while Setlock went 1-for-2 with a double and two RBIs.
 Brady Strause reached base twice, scored a run and was hit by a pitch, while Grasso and Riley Sebastian each added a hit for the Eagles.